Breast Implant Removal in Newport Beach, Orange County, CA

 Do I Need to Take Any Medication After Breast Implant Removal Surgery?

 A patient is usually prescribed an antibiotic and a pain medication.
 If a patient is undergoing a general anesthesia, sometimes they are prescribed an anti-nausea medication to combat any feelings of nausea that some patients experience after having a general anesthesia.

 The patient has multiple financing options.
-For example, the patient can pay for the surgery on credit card, and make monthly payments back to their credit card.
+For example, the patient can pay for the surgery with a credit card, and make monthly payments back to their credit card.
 Additionally, CareCredit is a financing company specific for cosmetic surgery; patients can apply for CareCredit, and there are multiple options for CareCredit.
+Other financing options are also available.
 Sometimes, patients opt to make payments directly to the office.
 This is a prepayment plan where a patient would pay until he or she pays the entire balance for the surgery; then, they would have their surgery.